Thriftpy/thriftpy/docs/index.rst

 ThriftPy
 ========

-ThriftPy is a pure python implemention of
+ThriftPy is a pure python implementation of
 `Apache Thrift <http://thrift.apache.org/>`_ in a pythonic way.

 The official thrift python lib is not pythonic at all, it needs a complicated